24% saw a 10 percent increase in sales opportunities

 Do you contact a prospect every week?
 Every two weeks?

 Match content to touchpoint: maybe you start with an eBook, move on to a case study, and then invite your prospect to an on-demand webinar

-A very simple lead nurturing workflow may involve just a series of four or five email messages sent over a period of several weeks.
-A more advanced workflow may include multiple touchpoints, content offers, and communication channels, all over a much longer period, and with multiple variations.
-It’s a good idea to start with a simple workflow and then allow your campaigns to evolve over time.
+A very simple lead nurturing workflow may involve just a series of four or five email nurture messages sent over a period of several weeks.
+A more advanced lead nurturing workflow may include multiple touchpoints, content offers, and communication channels, all over a much longer period, and with multiple variations.
+It’s a good idea to start with a simple workflow and then allow your nurture campaigns to evolve over time.